 - improving the efficiency and environmental performance of plants

-- developing innovative applications for industry, energy, and environment (including pioneering solutions in the fields of ERP, CRM, BI, traceability and others).
+- developing innovative applications for manufacturing, energy, and environment (including pioneering solutions in the fields of ERP, automation, collaboration, traceability, CRM, analytics, AI and others).

 Viohalco companies cooperate with scientific entities and prominent international research centres, including: